EGoverde/Mvvm.Nucleus.Maui/README.md

 Views and their ViewModels need to be registered in `MauiProgram.cs`.
 Pages defined within `AppShell.xaml` are known as *absolute routes* and should be registered using `RegisterShellView<MyView, MyViewModel>("//MyRoute")`.
 It is important that the given route matches the XAML.

 Any pages not defined witin `AppShell.xaml` are known as *global routes* and can be pushed from any page.
 You can register these simply as `RegisterView<MyGlobalView, MyGlobalViewModel>()`, as by default they will get their name as route.
 You can however supply a custom one.
 Routes always have to be unique, or the registration will fail.

+*Note that in Shell pages on the root-level (e.a. //home) will be reused after the intial navigation, even if set to `Transient`.*

 ## Passing data